sifat-pr/vapt-report-samle/README.md

 ## 📄 Sample Report

-- `reports/webapp-vapt-report.md`: Full penetration testing report for a simulated web application.
+- `report.md`: Full penetration testing report for a simulated web application.
 - Designed for showcasing reporting and documentation skills in cybersecurity.

-## 📸 Sample Evidence (Optional)

-Screenshots and tool output (e.g., Burp Suite, SQLmap, Nmap) can be placed in the `assets/` folder.
-These are optional but help illustrate hands-on work.

 ## 📚 Methodologies Used